Adaptive-DigitalTwin/Simulator-based-Digital-Twin/README.md

 - `x0`: A list of two floats representing the initial guess of the parameter values for the optimisation.
 Example: `[1.75, 3]`

 After providing the necessary inputs, run the code in the _`main.mlx`_ file.
 The code will generate simulation data continuously until it finds its best solution parameter based upon the calibration data provided and the suggestion from `fminunc` algorithm, and plot the results.

+### Note:
+This experiment utilises the _Cathodic-Protection (CP)_ Model which is constructed using the _BEASY software (V21)_.
+As a result, the data types primarily pertain to the CP model.
+However, this experiment can be replicated for similar problems, necessitating the simulation solver and support for data description and retrieval.
+Therefore, users must modify the codes for data retrieval and feeding or build their own for the specific model and simulator they are using.
+Additionally, the following input should be adjusted accordingly.

 ## Output